Luisrosario2604/Pattern-recognition-1/README.md

 The objective of this project is to construct a linear classifier using logistic regression.

-You will need to be able to separate MNIST images representing the numbers 3 and 7.
+The goal is to separate MNIST images representing the numbers 3 and 7.

-To do so, only two features (extracted from the image or obtained by feature engineering) will be constructed.
+To do so, only two features (extracted from the images or obtained by feature engineering) will be constructed.

 These two single features will then be used to train the classifier.